Treatments and Services

 Babies born with or at risk for a neurological condition need specialized care from a team of experts to help protect and heal their brain.
 Seattle Children’s Neuro NICU provides this care for your baby, using advanced neurodiagnostic and neuroimaging technology and evidence-based treatments.
 We have the only neonatal neurocritical care program in Washington, Wyoming, Alaska, Montana and Idaho.

-With our Prenatal Diagnosis and Treatment Program, care begins even before birth for pregnant women and their families when their developing baby has a known or suspected problem.
+With our Fetal Care and Treatment Center, care begins even before birth for pregnant women and their families when their developing baby has a known or suspected problem.
 We also make sure your child gets the follow-up care they need at either Seattle Children’s or the Infant Development Follow-Up Clinic at UW Medical Center.